 For these situations, it’s best to use two kinds of skin serums: an acne-fighting serum for your T-Zone, and another serum that will help moisturize your skin to help prevent dry skin from forming.

 How to Treat Combination Skin

 Treating combination skin is a bit tricky and usually requires multiple kinds of facial cleansers.

-For starters, anyone with combination skin will want to pay extra close attention to their T-Zone to ensure that their pores are as clean as they can possibly be, If you have combination skin, then you’ll almost certainly want to use acne fighting products like our Clear Skin Clarifying Gel in conjunction with cleansing products like our Main Squeeze Daily Cream Cleanser.
+For starters, anyone with combination skin will want to pay extra close attention to their T-Zone to ensure that their pores are as clean as they can possibly be, If you have combination skin, then you’ll almost certainly want to use acne fighting products.

-Finally, for your dry skin regions, our Hydrating Power Couple is the perfect remedy for patches of dry skin that never seem to go away.
+Finally, for your dry skin regions, using a hydration moisturizer is the perfect remedy for patches of dry skin that never seem to go away.